adamurban98/cubemem/README.md

 - [x] default preferences
 - [ ] gracefull fail on cubecodes with mistakes
 - [ ] write howto
+- [ ] allow to choose buffer stickers and swap algorithms

 ## Testing